RuckerD/odin-recipes/README.md

 # odin-recipes
-# In this project I will be learning how to build basic recipe websites while getting accustomed to using commits frequently.
+# In this project I will be learning how to build basic recipe websites while getting accustomed to using commits frequently